+Please find a list of potential thesis supervisors below.
+The supersivor will be proposed by the selection comittee.
 For your application, please prepare the following documents and information:

 - Curriculum vitae information - Cover letter of max.
-700 words addressing the following questions: - o What is your motivation for doing research on Ukraine? - How would your professional development benefit from participating in the KIU PhD program? - o How do you envision your personal contribution to the program? - For applicants for associated doctoral student positions only: How will you finance your doctorate? - Title and summary of your PhD project of max.
+700 words addressing the following questions: - What is your motivation for doing research on Ukraine? - How would your professional development benefit from participating in the KIU PhD programme? - How do you envision your personal contribution to the programme? - For applicants for associated doctoral student positions only: How will you finance your doctorate? - Title and summary of your PhD project of max.
 350 words including - an indication of your discipline and the thematic/disciplinary corridor in which you situate your research - a proposal of which KIU researcher might become your doctoral supervisor (for information, please see the KIU homepage) - A research exposé as a PDF document (max.
-10 pages), including - o project description, - the scientific research question, - o the state of research, - o the envisaged methodology, - a reflection on how you will deal with the challenges of current research on Ukraine, such as travel restrictions for non-Ukrainians, the physical danger from Russia's war of aggression, political uncertainty, etc. - o the preliminary time frame & schedule of your research and publication plans.

-- A letter of recommendation from a university teacher who conducts research on Ukraine-related topics. - A copy of the university degree certificate (equivalent to a master's or diploma) that qualifies you to do a doctorate.
+10 pages), includingproject description, - o the scientific research question, - the state of research, - the envisaged methodology, - a reflection on how you will deal with the challenges of current research on Ukraine, such as travel restrictions for non-Ukrainians, the physical danger from Russia's war of aggression, political uncertainty, etc. - the preliminary time frame & schedule of your research and publication plans. - A letter of recommendation from a university teacher who conducts research on Ukraine-related topics. - A copy of the university degree certificate (equivalent to a master's or diploma) that qualifies you to do a doctorate.

-Applications received by 23:59 CET on January 25th, 2025 will be reviewed by an interdisciplinary and international selection committee.
+Applications received by 23:59 CET on 9 February 2025 will be reviewed by an interdisciplinary and international selection committee.
 Promising candidates will be invited to participate in an online interview on February 17th, 18th and 19th, 2025.